-HOW I INVENTED TAPISSARY'S SCRIPT
+HOW AND WHY I INVENTED TAPISSARY'S SCRIPT

 Some people have asked why I invented a language.
-My response is simply: it’s fun and challenging.
-But the roots go back several decades.
-When I was a child, I divvied up the garden into plots representing as many countries as I knew.
+My first response is: "It’s fun and challenging."
+But it also has the potential of being an expressive art form, such as painting or sculpting.
+The roots go back several decades.
+When I was a child, I divided the garden into plots representing as many countries as I knew.
 It’s amazing how miniature structures, streets and cities made of mud and shards, painted in poster colors can feel absolutely real to a child.
 To enhance the whole, I made alphabets to let the cultures speak.
-The kingdoms, sultanates, and wild territories from yon garden have inspired my direction to this day.
+The kingdoms, sultanates, and wild territories from that garden of long ago have inspired my direction to this day.

 The buildup to Tapissary

 In the late 70’s, I was exposed to Sign Language of the Deaf.
 This opened the flood gates.
-My love of hieroglyphs since childhood now met another kind of picture language that danced in the air.
+My love of hieroglyphs since childhood now met another kind of picture language made in the air.
 I remember going to the library at school, too excited to concentrate on homework, I got some paper towels from the restroom to scribble down notes.
 Hieroglyphs based on Sign Language, ancient Egyptian, my other invented languages and pictures flowed without effort onto the towel.
 Three decades and 8,000 hieroglyphs later, I still enjoy adding to Tapissary.

 Some of the techniques I use to create my celloglyphs (hieroglyphs).